maxim-danilov-appus/CollapsibleTable/README.md

 }
 ```

-Create a collection of model items that represent each section of your table view.
+Create a collection of instances that represent each section of your table view.

 ```swift
 import Foundation